-Right to Hearing before Judge: Prior to the commencement of the hearing, a juvenile court hearing officer must inform the juvenile, the juvenile's guardian(s), if present, the juvenile's attorney, and the attorney for the Commonwealth that the juvenile and the Commonwealth have a right to have the matter hear by a judge.
+Right to Hearing before Judge6: Prior to the commencement of the hearing, a juvenile master must inform the juvenile, the juvenile's guardian(s), if present, the juvenile's attorney, and the attorney for the Commonwealth that the juvenile and the Commonwealth have a right to have the matter hear by a judge.

-• If the juvenile or the Commonwealth objects to having the matter heard by the juvenile court hearing officer, the case shall proceed before the judge.
+• If the juvenile or the Commonwealth objects to having the matter heard by the juvenile master, the case shall proceed before the judge.

-Tone of the Detention Hearing: The hearing shall be conducted in an informal but orderly manner.
+Tone of the Detention Hearing7: The hearing shall be conducted in an informal but orderly manner.